edmaunders-tech/Wallarm-Solutions-Engineer-Challenge/README.md

 - Wallarm API Token: Active token from the Wallarm Cloud Console

-- Backend Application: TicketBox API or httpbin.org reachable at http://127.0.0.1:8080
+- Backend Application: TicketBox API reachable at http://127.0.0.1:8080

 - GoTestWAF: Installed to generate and simulate attack traffic